Contact structures on Lie algebroids: Contact structures on Lie algebroids

 for every $s\in\Gamma(E)$. \end{proposition}

 From the formula \eqref{IV16} it results \begin{proposition} On a $K$--contact Lie algebroid $E$ the following equalities hold

 for every $s,s_1,s_2\in\Gamma(E)$. \end{proposition}

-The contact Riemannian Lie algebroid $E$ is called \textit{Sasakian Lie algebroid} if the associated almost contact Riemannian structure $(F_E,\xi,\eta,g_E)$ is normal.
+The contact Riemannian Lie algebroid $E$ is called a \textit{Sasakian Lie algebroid} if the associated almost contact Riemannian structure $(F_E,\xi,\eta,g_E)$ is normal.
 Otherwise, the almost contact Riemannian structure $(F_E,\xi,\eta,g_E)$ is a \textit{Sasakian structure} if $d_E\eta=\Omega_E$ and $N_E^{(1)}=0$.

-From \eqref{III1} and Proposition \ref{pIV2} (ii) easily follows \begin{theorem} Every Sasakian Lie algebroid is $K$--contact. \end{theorem} A characterization of Sasakian Lie algebroids by the Levi-Civita connection $\nabla$ of $g_E$ is the following \begin{theorem} The almost contact Riemannian structure $(F_E,\xi,\eta,g_E)$ on $E$ is Sasakian if and only if
+From \eqref{III1} and Proposition \ref{pIV2} (ii) easily follows \begin{theorem} Every Sasakian Lie algebroid is $K$--contact. \end{theorem} A characterization of Sasakian Lie algebroids by the Levi-Civita connection $\nabla$ of $g_E$ can be obtained as in the manifolds case (see \cite{Bl1, Pi}), that is \begin{theorem} The almost contact Riemannian structure $(F_E,\xi,\eta,g_E)$ on $E$ is Sasakian if and only if